 Maru-a-Pula School, who are based in Gabarone, Botswana, sent a group of boys' and girls' on a WWII tour to Poland and Germany in April 2018.
 The tour began in Poland where the group travelled through Warsaw, Krakow and Wroclaw.
 Sightseeing included the Warsaw Uprising Museum, Warsaw Ghetto Memorial, the Auschwitz and Birkenau Museum, the Osowka Underground City and Stalug Luft III Prisoner Camp Museum tour amongst others.
 They then headed to Berlin where they visited many historical sites such as the Jewish Museum, the Berlin Wall, the Check Point Charlie Museum, the Holocaust Memorial and the Topography of Terror Centre amongst others.
 The group then continued to Liepzig where the group had some well deserved free time before carrying on to Nuremberg.
 Visits here included The Fascination and Terror Documentation centre and the Nazi Rally sites as well as a city tour.
 The tour ended in Munich where the group visited the main sites of the city as well as enjoyed some free time for final sightseeing and shopping.
 The group consisted of 32 students and 3 staff members.

-St Andrew's School for Girls' from Johannesburg will be sending their U16 and U18 girls on tour to the Netherlands in April 2018.
-The team will consist of 32 girls and 3 staff.
-On arrival in Amsterdam will they transfer to the Hague for their first training session (own coaches) and match.
-After this they will transfer to Amsterdam where they will spend 3 nights.
-Here they will have their second training session (Dutch coaches) and play their second match.
-They will also have some free time to explore and enjoy a canal cruise.
-Following their time in Amsterdam they will depart to Rotterdam for 2 nights.
-Here they will play their third and forth matches.
-Sightseeing includes a boat ride and Euromast visit as well as a bike tour in Kinderdijk.
-After this they will depart to Antwerp where they will stay for 1 night and play their fifth match.
-They will enjoy a walking tour of Antwerp and have some free time to relax and explore.
-On their last night night they will stay in Cologne where they will enjoy a city tour and play their last match.
+St Andrew's School for Girls' from Johannesburg sent their U16 and U18 girls on tour to the Netherlands in April 2018.
+The team consisted of 32 girls and 3 staff.
+On arrival in Amsterdam they transfered to the Hague for their first training session (own coaches) and matches.
+After this they transfered to Amsterdam where spent 3 nights.
+Here they had their second training session (Dutch coaches) and played their second matches.
+They had some free time to explore and they enjoyed a canal cruise.
+Following their time in Amsterdam they departed to Rotterdam for 2 nights.
+Here they played their third and forth matches.
+Sightseeing included a boat ride and Euromast visit as well as a bike tour in Zaanse Schans.
+After this they departed to Antwerp, Belguim, where they stayed for 1 night and played their fifth matches.
+They enjoyed a walking tour of Antwerp and had some free time to relax and explore.
+On their last night night they stayed in Cologne, Germany, where they enjoyed a city tour and play their last matches.

 St David's Marist Inanda College from Johannesburg, travelled to Southern Ireland, on a rugby tour.
 They travelled with 26 boys and 3 staff.
 They arrived in Dublin and stayed for three nights at Gormanston Park Sports Campus.
 They then travelled to Galway and stayed at Barnacles Hostel.
 The tour then continued on to Limerick where they stayed at Limerick City Hotel for two nights.
 They had one night in Cork before ending their tour in Dublin.
 Whilst in Ireland they played five matches.
 They had the opportunity to visit many of the local attractions including Aviva Stadium, Inis Oir Island, Bunratty Castle and the Guiness Storehouse.

-St. Alban’s College, from Pretoria, will be sending a basketball team on a tour to the USA.
-The tour begins in Washington DC, where the group will be staying for 4 nights.
-While in Washington, they have 3 matches against local teams, as well as training sessions with a local basketball coach.
-Visits to the Arlington National Cemetery, US Capitol Building and the Smithsonian Museum are among the stops while they are in Washington.
-Then the group travel to Lancaster, Pennsylvania where they will play a match and spend a night.
-The next stop is Philadelphia where the group will spend 3 nights and will play 2 matches.
-The group then travel to ‘The Big Apple’, New York City, where they will spend their final 2 nights on the tour.
-While in New York, they will visit the Empire State Building, the 9/11 Memorial, view the Statue of Liberty from the ferry en route to Staten Island and visit the famous ‘Cage’ basketball courts, located on West 4th Street.
-While on tour, the group may have an opportunity to attend NBA matches.
-After a memorable tour, the boys return home to South Africa.
+St. Alban’s College, from Pretoria, sent a basketball team on a tour to the USA.
+The tour began in Washington DC, where the group stayed for 4 nights.
+While in Washington, they had 3 matches against local teams, as well as training sessions with a local basketball coach.
+Visits to the Arlington National Cemetery, US Capitol Building and the Smithsonian Museum are among the stops while they were in Washington.
+Then the group travelled to Lancaster, Pennsylvania where they played a match and spent a night.
+The next stop was Philadelphia where the group spent 3 nights and played 2 matches.
+The group then travelled to ‘The Big Apple’, New York City, where they spent their final 2 nights on the tour.
+While in New York, they visited the Empire State Building, the 9/11 Memorial, viewed the Statue of Liberty from the ferry en route to Staten Island and visited the famous ‘Cage’ basketball courts, located on West 4th Street.
+While on tour, the group had an opportunity to attend NBA matches.
+After a memorable tour, the boys returned home to South Africa.

-A group of tennis players from St. Mary’s Waverley School, based in Johannesburg, will be heading to Spain on an exciting tour.
-The girls will depart Johannesburg for Mallorca where they will spend 7 nights at the Rafa Nadal Tennis Academy.
+A group of tennis players from St. Mary’s Waverley School, based in Johannesburg, travelled to Spain on an exciting tour.
+The girls departed Johannesburg for Mallorca where they spent 7 nights at the Rafa Nadal Tennis Academy.
 Located in Rafa’s home town of Manacor in Mallorca, the Academy combines tennis and education to ensure that players can follow their tennis career without having to forsake their academic progress.
-At the academy, the girls will receive coaching sessions from leading tennis coaches, undergo fitness regimes and play matches against other participants at the academy.
-While in Mallorca, the girls will venture to the Old Town to explore an ancient castle and will spend some time at a nearby beach.
-Following their time in Mallorca, the group will fly to Barcelona where they will spend 5 nights.
-While in Barcelona, the group will attend a local football match, learn how to make paella during a cooking course, enjoy a bike tour through the town, visit the famous Camp Nou, home to FC Barcelona and they will play a tennis match against a local team.
-Concluding their tour, the girls will have an exciting opportunity to attend 2 days of the Barcelona Open, where they can watch tennis legends such as Rafa Nadal, Roger Feddera and Venus Williams compete for the Spanish title.
-After an amazing tour in Spain, the girls have a free morning for last minute shopping or sightseeing before departing for Johannesburg.
+At the academy, the girls received coaching sessions from leading tennis coaches, performed fitness regimes and played matches against other participants at the academy.
+While in Mallorca, the girls ventured to the Old Town and explored an ancient castle and spent some time at a nearby beach.
+Following their time in Mallorca, the group flew to Barcelona where they spent 5 nights.
+While in Barcelona, the group attended a local football match, learnt how to make paella during a cooking course, enjoyed a bike tour through the town, visited the famous Camp Nou, home to FC Barcelona and they played a tennis match against a local Spanish clubs.
+Concluding their tour, the girls had an exciting opportunity to attend 2 days of the Barcelona Open, where they watched tennis legends such as Rafa Nadal, Roger Feddera and Venus Williams competing for the Spanish title.
+After an amazing tour in Spain, the girls had a free morning for last minute shopping or sightseeing before departing for Johannesburg.